Tonycode-MX/Tonycode-MX/README.md

 - 🎓 I’m a Physics student at the University of Guadalajara.

-- 🌱 Currently learning Git, Python, R, and expanding my knowledge in data science, machine learning, and AI.
+- 🌱 Currently learning Git, R, and expanding my knowledge in data science, machine learning, and AI.

 - 🤝 I'm open to collaborating on projects related to data analysis, scientific computing, or emerging technologies.

-- 💼 I have experience with programming languages such as Python, Java, SQL, and I'm continuously improving my skills through hands-on practice and coursework.
+- 💼 I have experience with programming languages such as Python, JavaScript, SQL, and I'm continuously improving my skills through hands-on practice and coursework.

 <h2> Skills <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif" width="32px"> </h2>